SumantaKS/Spring-Boot-3-REST-API/README.md

 | DELETE    |/api/employees/{employeeId}| Delete an existing entity    |

 For POST and PUT make sure the body sent is in JSON format.
+# Application Architecture
+[EMPLOYEE REST CONTROLLER] <--> [EMPLOYEE SERVICE] <--> [EMPLOYEE DAO] <--> [DATABASE]

+Any other DAOs'(Skills DAO, Payroll DAO, etc...) can be connected to Employee Service.
+# Future builds?
+Rest Controller, Employee Service and Employee DAO layers can be eliminated, and replaced by **Spring Data REST** & **Spring Data JPA**.
+This will reduce boilerplate codes, but at the cost of custom implementation of Rest Controller and database interaction methods.